 Want to find your true decorating style faster?
 Look inward.
 The only way to find your personal decorating style is to do some self-discovery.
 It starts with recognizing a decorating style isn’t something you choose, it’s something that’s already inside of you.
 You just have to do the exploration and define your signature style.
 Once you do, your style definition becomes your guide to every decision you need to make in your home so decorating in your style becomes second nature.

 I love leading my style students through this self-discovery process.
-If you’re curious about how to get started, then check out my free email course Define Your Style Prep.
-There are three key lessons in the free course that will give you a jumpstart on your self-discovery:
+If you want help developing your signature style, then check out my course Define Your Style Lab.

 Mistake #2.
 I Experimented Piece by Piece